bhuffy/100-days-of-code/log.md

 **Thoughts**: Not much today but experimentation.
 Luckily (after some trouble styling the submit button), I was able to focus on the design more than the actual code part.
 I still find myself thinking about what code I actually need, but some properties, values, selectors, etc. are starting to become ingrained in my mind.
 Slowly making progress, but happy with results so far!

 **Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)

+### Day 42: February 13, 2017 (Monday)

+**Today's Progress**: Tried to make website more responsive and worked on contact form.

+**Thoughts**: Today was frustrating.
+I realized a lot of stuff was not responsive (especially my header), and my contact form was also a bit messed up.
+I finally figured out how to fix some of it, but am still practically in the same position as yesterday but with a few tweaks to make it responsive.
+This is a longer process than I thought.
+However, I think the whole process will go 10x faster the next site I try to build.

+**Link(s) to work**: [Personal Portfolio Website](http://codepen.io/bhuffy/full/WRxqyw/)